Black Friday 2018 iPhone deals: Free iPhone XR, $750 off iPhone XS now; free $400 iPhone X gift card soon

 Just so you know:

 - The deals below are current as of Nov.
-21, and include Verizon, T-Mobile, Sprint, Target, Amazon, Best Buy and US Cellular.
+21, and include Verizon, T-Mobile, Sprint, Target, Amazon, Best Buy, Metro by T-Mobile, Cricket Wireless and US Cellular.
 We'll update with more deals as they appear.

 - Some vendors have multiple offers for different days.